 Registering your child - Personal Public Service Number (PPSN)

-Your child will need a PPSN if you deal with public service agencies on their behalf.
+Your child will need a Personal Public Service Number (PPSN) if you deal with public service agencies on their behalf.

 New baby

-If you cannot find your child’s PPSN, you should contact your Department of Social Protection (DSP) office.
+If you cannot find your child’s PPSN, you should contact your DSP office.

 Child born outside Ireland

 If your child lives in Ireland, but was not born here, you must apply for a PPSN on their behalf.
-To apply, your child must have a reason to receive a PPSN and you must have your own PPSN.
+To apply, one of the parents or guardians must have a PPSN for the child to be registered.

-You can read more about applying for a PPSN on the DSP website
+You can read more about applying for a PPSN for a child on the DSP website.